-There is nothing better on a cold, freezing day than a steaming bowl of soup.
+Nothing is better on a cold, freezing day than a steaming bowl of soup.
 And not just any soup, but seafood soup.
-Loaded with fish, shrimp, lobster, clams, and mussels, seafood soup and stews are not only delicious but incredibly versatile.
+Loaded with fish, shrimp, lobster, clams, and mussels, seafood soup and stews are delicious and incredibly versatile.
 The best part is that you can prepare them in about 20 minutes.

-Whether you’re looking for a new lunch idea to keep you warm on a cold day, want an elegant starter to kick start your meals, or looking to explore global flavors, here are the best seafood soups and stews to try for practically any occasion.
+Whether you’re looking for a new lunch idea to keep you warm on a cold day, want an elegant starter to kick-start your meals, or want to explore global flavors, here are the best seafood soup and stews to try practically any occasion.

 Lobster Bisque is a classic entrée of French origin.
 It contains one of the great kitchen cheats of all time: a classy creamy yet smooth, highly seasoned soup made from fresh lobster meat.
 But you can also use the same recipe with shrimps, crabs, or crayfish.
 The key here is building flavors from crustaceans by simmering with aromatics to create an intensely flavored stock, which is strained out, simmered, and pureed.

 - Start by boiling the lobster tails (shell and meat) in salted water for about 5 minutes until the shells turn bright red.
 Remove the lobster and let it cool.
 Make sure you reserve the steaming liquid.

 - Once it has cooled, twist off the claws and tails (including knuckles) from the lobster.
 Place the tail on a hard surface, press down, and crack the shell with your hands, then push out the meat.
 Slice the meat and refrigerate.
 Coarsely chop the meat into bite-sized pieces and reserve, along with all the lobster remains.